cuong-ich-truong/scc-poc/README.md

 *Potential improvements:*

 - Enable authentication and authorization for the mobile app to allow users to login and access their own data (e.g assigned premises or camera )
+- Improve UI/UX.
+- Allow to select files from the device when sending notes.
+- Support iOS users.
+- Implement CI/CD system.

 ## C4 Models